 POET, EDITOR, GUIDE

-I'm a poet based in rural Ontario with roots in Atlantic Canada, western Canada, and Montreal.
+I'm a poet based in rural Ontario with roots in Atlantic and western Canada, and Montreal.

 My books are Yellow Crane (2018; finalist for the ASLE Book Award and a Jury Selection for the Grand prix du livre de Montreal) and The Rapids (2012; finalist for the A.M.
 Klein Prize), both from Brick Books.
 Volta (2002; winner of the A.M.
 Klein Prize) and Swimming Among the Ruins (2000; finalist for the ReLit and Pat Lowther Awards) were published by Signature Editions.